OUR GOVERNANCE STRUCTURE

 Companies meeting certain criteria under the Companies Act 2006 (Act) and the Companies (Miscellaneous Reporting) Regulations 2018 are required to prepare a statement each financial year explaining how its Board has complied with the duties under s.172(1)(a)-(f) of the Act.
 The statement explains how the Board has discharged its duty to promote the success of the company, whilst having regards for the matters set out under s.172 of the Act.

-Our Parent company, Crest Nicholson Holdings plc, has prepared a s.172 statement for the year ended 31 October 2023 which can be found on pages 16-19 of the Annual Report and financial statements.
+Our Parent company, Crest Nicholson Holdings plc, has prepared a s.172 statement for the year ended 31 October 2024 which can be found on pages 15-18 of the Annual Report and Accounts.

 In addition, there are two subsidiaries that are also required to prepare this statement namely, Crest Nicholson plc and Crest Nicholson Operations Limited.
-The s.172 statements for each subsidiary for the year ended 31 October 2022 can be accessed here.
+The s.172 statements for each subsidiary for the year ended 31 October 2023 can be accessed here.
+The s.172 statements for the year ended 31 October 2024 will be made available here as soon as those accounts are filed with Companies House.